FOSSEE/st-scripts/other-type-of-plots/script.rst

     year,profit =
     loadtxt('/home/fossee/other-plot/company-a-data.txt',dtype=type(int()))

+By default loadtxt converts the value to float.
+The ``dtype=type(int())`` argument in loadtxt converts the value to integer as we require the data as integer further in the tutorial.

 .. #[Puneeth: make a remark about dtype, that has not been covered in
 .. the loadtxt tutorial.]